-The mean temperature equalled the 1971-2000 average, the very warm spell towards the end of the month offsetting the earlier cool conditions.
-Rainfall was above normal in Shetland and much of north-west and south-east Scotland, with about 150% of average in the Lothians, the eastern Borders and parts of North-west Highland.
+The mean temperature was 0.2 °C below the 1981-2010 average, the very warm spell towards the end of the month offsetting the earlier cool conditions.
+Rainfall was above normal in Shetland and much of north-west and south-east Scotland, with about 150% of average in the Lothians and the eastern Borders.
 Elsewhere, amounts were close to or somewhat below normal, being about 75% of normal in Aberdeenshire and the Western Isles.
-Sunshine amounts were above normal, especially over Northern Scotland where, provisionally, it was the third sunniest May in the series from 1929.
+Sunshine amounts were above normal, especially over Northern and Western Scotland.

 1st to 6th:

 The 1st was generally dry with sunny spells, although rain reached extreme south-western areas during the afternoon and spread up the west coast overnight before dying out.
 The 2nd and 3rd were dry, sunny but cool although low cloud took time to burn off near eastern coasts.
 A band of rain spread southwards overnight leaving a bright day on 4th with light, scattered showers and the showery theme continued on 5th and 6th with the heaviest and most frequent showers being in the north and east.